Our Commitment to Safeguarding

 Overview of Safeguarding Documentation and Training

-The following overview is not exhaustive but gives an overview of the documentation and training given.
+The following overview is not exhaustive but gives an overview of most recent documentation and training given.

 As part of our safeguarding arrangements, we have due regard to the Prevent duty for Schools.
 Within our strong provision for social, moral, spiritual and cultural development, including British values, we encourage children to respect others and contribute to wider society.
 In this safeguarding context we promote their welfare and prevent radicalisation and extremism.
 Here is our Prevent Duty Risk Assessment: